-Each incident of gender-based violence is a violation of an individual’s rights, and experiences with GBV can have significant impact on survivors’ safety, health, and quality of life.
-Survivors of GBV can suffer significant health consequences, including unwanted pregnancies, HIV and other sexually transmitted infections, physical trauma, and even death.
-Survivors also experience a range of psychological and social consequences of GBV, including shame, guilt, depression, isolation, abandonment and abuse by family members.
+Each incident of gender-based violence is a violation of an individual’s rights that can have a significant impact on a survivor’s safety, health and quality of life.
+Survivors of GBV can suffer significant health consequences, including unwanted pregnancies, HIV and other sexually transmitted infections, physical trauma and even death.
+GBV survivors also experience a range of psychological and social consequences, including shame, guilt, depression, isolation, abandonment and abuse by family members.

-All survivors of GBV should be able to access care and support to reduce the impact of such violence.
-However, quality and compassionate services are often not available in emergency settings, and survivors face multiple barriers to receiving support, including fear of perpetrators, social stigma, and discriminatory laws and policies.
+All GBV survivors have a right to care and support.
+However, high-quality and compassionate services often are not available in emergency settings, and survivors face multiple barriers to receiving support, including a fear of perpetrators, social stigma, and discriminatory laws and policies.

 International Medical Corps is one of the few humanitarian organizations that delivers specialized support services for survivors of GBV in emergency settings.
-We provide survivor-centered case management and psychosocial support services where survivors receive individualized, ongoing support from trained case workers who help them connect to multiple services based on their needs and choices.
-To help survivors access this care and support, we integrate focused support services into women and girls’ safe spaces and trusted community structures.
-We also work with community groups and service providers to reduce stigma and promote the dignity, safety, and wellbeing of survivors.
+Through survivor-centered GBV case management and psychosocial support services, trained caseworkers offer individualized, ongoing assistance to help survivors recover from traumatic incidents and receive help based on their needs and choices.

-Examples of how we deliver focused support services:
+Examples of how we deliver focused support services including the following:

 SOUTH SUDAN, supporting remote, conflict-affected communities.

-Since civil war erupted in late 2013, millions of South Sudanese have been affected by violence and forced to ﬂee their homes.
-In the ongoing conflict, untold numbers of women and girls have been targeted for abduction and rape.
-And in an environment of rampant lawlessness and insecurity, women and girls face additional risks of inter and intra-communal violence, as well as family and domestic violence.
-To address the needs of survivors across an expanse of hard-to-reach areas of the country, International Medical Corps has trained trusted women within communities to provide basic counselling and case management services, and has worked with community leaders to establish centers where women and girls can access help.
-We train doctors and nurses to care for survivors of rape and have worked with government authorities to integrate training on care for GBV survivors into the standard curriculum for midwives.
-We also support women’s livelihoods and training opportunities as a means of psychosocial support and to reduce economic vulnerability.
+Since civil war erupted in 2013, millions of South Sudanese have been forced to ﬂee their homes.
+As the conﬂict has continued, untold numbers of women and girls have been targeted for abduction and rape.
+In an environment of rampant lawlessness and insecurity, women and girls face additional risks of inter-and intra-communal violence, as well as family and domestic violence.
+To address survivor needs across an expanse of hard-to-reach areas of the country, we have established safe spaces where women and girls can access help.
+We train community-based GBV taskforces to provide psychological ﬁrst aid and safe referrals for survivors.
+Through safe spaces, we support livelihoods activities to reduce women’s economic vulnerability, helping them organize into village savings and loans associations.
+We also train doctors and nurses to care for survivors of rape and domestic violence, and have worked with the government to integrate care for GBV survivors into the standard training curriculum for midwives.

 IRAQ, catering to different needs in a complex environment.

-Early medical interventions after incidents of rape can prevent unwanted pregnancy, infections, and HIV.
-International Medical Corps has trained doctors in more than 20 countries to provide clinical care and basic psychosocial support for survivors of rape.
+Early medical interventions after incidents of rape can prevent unwanted pregnancy, infections and HIV.
+We have provided training to doctors in more than 20 countries on how to deliver clinical care and basic psychosocial support to rape survivors.

 For many women, home is not a safe space.
-The majority of cases reported to International Medical Corps involve domestic violence, including sexual, physical and emotional violence perpetrated by husbands or partners.
+The majority of cases reported to us involve domestic violence—including sexual, physical and emotional violence perpetrated by husbands or partners.